happybeing/safenetwork-gitportal/README.md

 # LICENSE

-SAFE Network Farming resources herein are licensed under GPLv3 (for details see [./LICENSE](./LICENSE))
+The content of this repository is licensed under GPLv3 (for details see [./LICENSE](./LICENSE)) unless explicitly stated otherwise.